A guide to buying laptops & desktops

 Q:What is it?

 A:The processor is the "brains" of a computer, they come in a number of varieties and it's often difficult to tell which one is better than the other because these days, processors are named using meaningless part numbers.
 The more powerful the processor, the less time it takes to complete tasks and this makes the PC feel faster or more responsive.
 Processors used in laptops are slightly different from those in desktops; they are optimised for longer battery life and are less powerful compared with a similarly priced desktop processor.
-Currently, Intel's mobile processor names have a "T" or "P" prefix (as in P7350) and the desktop processor names have an "E" prefix for dual core types and a "Q" prefix for quad core types (as in Q8300).
-Processors are often referred to as CPUs (central processing units).
+Currently, Intel's processors fall into 3 main groups.
+The Core™ i3 processors are for general purpose office work, the Core™ i5 processors are mid-range and capable of graphics work, and the Core™ i7 processors are high-end.
+You could consider the AMD Phenom II processors.

 Q:What do all the numbers mean?